axiom-crypto/axiom-docs/docs/docs/axiom-developer-flow/deployment/querying-with-axiom-cli.md

 ## Using Different Chains

-We currently support Ethereum Mainnet, Sepolia, and Base Sepolia.
+We currently support Ethereum Mainnet and Sepolia.
 You can simply modify the `sourceChainId` and `provider` CLI arguments to the appropriate values for the chain you want to use.
 Ensure that the `private-key` that you pass in is also funded on the chain that you are using and that the `<callback addr>` is a valid contract that will accept an Axiom callback.